ye-0-04/ML-framework-in-c/README.md

 # ML-framework-in-c

-A lightweight machine learning framework implemented from scratch in C. The project is focused on learning how tensors, dense layers, forward passes, backpropagation, model serialization, and MNIST-style training work under the hood.
+A lightweight machine learning framework implemented from scratch in C. The project is focused on learning how tensors, dense layers, forward passes, backpropagation, and model serialization work under the hood.

 ## Overview

-The framework provides a small tensor library and a simple feed-forward neural network stack.
-It can create dense networks, train them with backpropagation, save/load model weights, and run MNIST classification experiments using preprocessed binary data.
+The framework provides a small tensor library and a multilayer perceptron implementation.
+It can create dense networks with different shapes, run tensor operations, train with backpropagation, and save/load model weights.
+MNIST is currently used as an example dataset for testing the framework, not as a fixed pipeline or the only supported use case.

 ## Features